hunteryt17/Final_Robotics/README.md

 #### Covergence Script:
 1. `roscore`
 2. `rosun robodog learning_algo.py`
-3. `rosrun robodog `
+3. `rosrun robodog phantom_movement.py`

+#### User Interface
+0. `roscore`
+1. `roslaunch robodog robodog.launch`
+2. `rosrun robodog user_interface.py`

 ## Project Description
-[Describe the goal of your project, why it's interesting, what you were able to make your robot do, and what the main components of your project are and how they fit together - please include diagrams and gifs when appropriate]

 Behold!
 An interactive robot-dog you can train and love during these isolating times.

 The goal of this project is to program a robot to be pet-like because we wanted to connect reinforcement learning with human-computer interaction.
 Machine learning has become a hot-topic in computer science/robotics, and with the pandemic people have had more time to play with and train their pets.
 So, we thought it would be interesting to combine these two things and create something that encourages human-robot interaction similar to/based on the way humans interact with pets (more specifically dogs because they're more responsive and dependent on humans).
 Overall, we were able to make a robot pet-like in that it can be given specific commands and execute the correct action (while also (hopefully) having some personality).
 The different commands included: roll (spin around), shake (extend arm and move up and down), come (go to the person, as represented by a yellow object), follow (follow the yellow object as the user moves it around), find \[color\] (go to the dumbbell of the specified color), and fetch \[color\] (go to and bring back the dumbbell of the specified color).

 The major robotics algorithm used to accomplish this behavior was a reinforcement learning algorithm that used reward values given by the user once the robot completed an action.
-The other main components included robot perception and movement and the user interface. [finish writing about how they fit together briefly]

-[any diagrams?]
+The other main components included robot perception and movement and the user interface.
+The three components interacted with each other through custom ros topics and messages.
+First, the user interface prompts the user for a command.
+If that command is valid then it publishes to `/robodog/user_cmd` which the learning algorithm node subscribes to.
+Based on the current matrix, it decides the action the robot will take and publishes it to `/robodog/action` which the action execution node subscribes to.
+Once the action is complete, the action execution node publishes the status of the robot/action and which action it completed/attempted to `/robodog/action_status` which the user interface node subscribes to.
+Once the user interface node receives that the action was complete (or failed), it prompts the user for a reward which is published to `/robodog/action_reward` for the learning algorithm node to receive and update the matrix with.

 ## System Architecture:
-[Describe in detail the robotics algorithm you implemented and each major component of your project, highlight what pieces of code contribute to these main components]

 ### 1. Reinforcement Learning
 (implemented in `/scripts/learning_algo.py` and tested in `/scripts/phantom_movement.py`)